 Note: The Typical setup is recommended for most customers.

-Note: The installation process may take several minutes, you can monitor the status through the installer.
+Note: The installation process may take several minutes.
+You can monitor the status through the installer.

-3. After the installation is complete, the confirmation window displays.
+9. After the installation is complete, the confirmation window displays.
 Select Finish to complete the installation.

-Adding Task Factory Components
+Task Factory Licensing

 Before you can use the Task Factory components in BIDS, you must add them to your toolbox.